 The Minnesota Council on Latino Affairs (MCLA) supports H.F.
 865/ S.F.
-754. We respectfully request the support of the Governor's and Lt.
-Governor's offices on this important bill to ensure fairness for Minnesota's small businesses.
+754. We respectfully request your support on this important bill to ensure fairness for Minnesota's small businesses.

 Currently Minnesota Statutes Chapter 337 establishes that a Subcontractor is not liable for the damage caused by a General Contractor.
 However, it has become common practice in Minnesota for General Contractors to contractually require subcontractors to "defend" the General Contractor in such disputes, requiring subcontractors to pay for legal defense costs and/or buy insurance to cover the General Contractors' legal fees, even when the responsibility for the negligence falls on the General Contractors and not the Subcontractor.
 This is called "the duty to defend."